ls1intum/Artemis/docs/user/exams/students_guide.rst

     2. Short Answer questions
     3. Drag and Drop questions

-- All questions are listed on the main screen below one another, and you can scroll to navigate between them.
+- All questions are listed on the main screen below one another.
+- To navigate between them, you can either scroll or use the ``question overview`` on the left.
+When you click on one of the question representations, your view will automatically scroll to the respective question.
-- You can see the ``question overview`` on the left.
-Each question representation shows whether that question has been answered or not.
+- Each question representation in the ``question overview`` shows whether that question has been answered or not.
 The blue background indicates that the question is answered, while the yellow background indicates that the question is not answered.
 - To submit your solution, click on another exercise in the navigation sidebar.

     .. note::